Suspect in Charlie Kirk’s murder linked to scene by DNA, FBI chief says

 FBI Director Kash Patel says 22-year-old Tyler Robinson also expressed wish to ‘take out’ Kirk in text message exchange.

-DNA evidence links the suspect in the assassination of the conservative American activist Charlie Kirk last week to the scene of the crime, the director of the FBI has said.
+DNA evidence links the suspect in the assassination of conservative American activist Charlie Kirk last week to the scene of the crime, the director of the FBI has said.

 DNA from a towel and a screwdriver recovered from the crime scene both match Tyler Robinson, FBI Director Kash Patel said on Monday.